 - Attached as a document (.doc or .pdf), please send an unpublished work sample:

 - For Middle-Grade (MG) & Young Adult (YA) fiction applicants – send the first 10 pages of one novel plus a one-page synopsis, in the same document file.
 (Do not attach them as separate files, please).
 Please do not include your name on the manuscript (see formatting guidelines below).

 - For Picture Book text applicants (PB) – send ONE entire picture book manuscript of fiction, if less than 2000 words.
 (If more than 2000 words, please only send the first 2000 words of your picture book text.)
 Do not send any image files or insert images into your manuscript.
-If your picture book is a work of nonfiction, please follow these guidelines but submit it for the NF category.
+If your picture book is a work of nonfiction/creative nonfiction, please follow these guidelines but submit it for the NF category.
 Only fiction will be read for this category.
 Please do not include your name on the manuscript (see formatting guidelines below).

-- For nonfiction (NF) submissions, follow the picture book guidelines if your manuscript if a nonfiction picture book, OR follow the MG / YA guidelines if your nonfiction manuscript is a longer book-length work geared for ages 10+.
+- For nonfiction (NF) submissions, follow the picture book guidelines if your manuscript is a nonfiction picture book, OR follow the MG / YA guidelines if your nonfiction manuscript is a longer book-length work geared for ages 10+.
 A one-page outline is acceptable instead of a novel synopsis, but please include it within your one manuscript/document attachment.
 If you are an author/illustrator who intends to illustrate the particular manuscript submitted for the nonfiction mentorship application, you may submit the manuscript as a dummy low-res PDF or include a link to your portfolio samples online.
 Both of our nonfiction mentors this year are qualified to give feedback on both text and art.
 Please do not include your name on the manuscript or dummy (see formatting guidelines below).

 Manuscript formatting guidelines:

 - Text should be typed, double-spaced, and have one-inch margins.
 Use standard paper/page-setup size (vertical 8.5 x 11”) orientation with 12-point Times Roman or Arial font.
-Page header should include title of manuscript and page number only.
+Page header should include title of manuscript, genre/category, and page number only.
 The manuscripts should not contain any personal identifying information (please remove names/contact info from manuscript file).
-Acceptable formats are .pdf and .doc/.docx (for text) and .pdf only (for image file/dummy files).
+Acceptable formats are .pdf and .doc/.docx (for text) and .pdf only (for image files or dummy files).

 ***When sending your application***